The NICHQ Vanderbilt Assessment Scale for Parents

 Diagnosing attention deficit hyperactivity disorder (ADHD) in children can help address challenges early and provide appropriate interventions to improve a child's developmental journey.

-The National Institute for Children's Health Quality developed the first edition of the Vanderbilt Assessment Scale in 2002 to assess ADHD in children and help with the diagnosis.
+The National Institute for Children's Health Quality (NICHQ) developed the first edition of the Vanderbilt Assessment Scale in 2002 to assess ADHD in children aged 6 to 12 years old and help with the diagnosis.
 This scale is based on the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition Text Revision (DSM-IV TR), which outlines standardized criteria for diagnosing ADHD (Narad et al., 2015).

 The NICHQ Vanderbilt Assessment Scale (Parent Informant) assessment attempts to pinpoint whether ADHD affects a child's behaviors and performance.
-It has a questionnaire with items related to possible anxiety, depression, impatience, defiance, and more.
+It has a questionnaire with items based on pediatric psychology that are related to possible anxiety, depression, impatience, defiance, and more.
 It comes in two versions: one for teachers and one for parents.

 The NICHQ Vanderbilt Assessment Scale for Parents Template